Skip to Content

 2. Powdering & Melt the Powder

 After printing onto the PET film, hot-melt adhesive powder is applied to the wet white ink side to ensure strong fabric adhesion.
-Excess powder is removed, and the film is then cured in an oven at 160–180°C for 2 to 5 minutes, activating the adhesive and preparing it for transfer.
+Excess powder is removed, and the film printing is then cured in an oven at 160–180°C for 2 to 5 minutes, activating the adhesive and preparing it for transfer.

 3. Pre-Press